 In October 2014, the SEC declared effective a shelf registration filed by us in October 2014.
 The shelf registration statement allows us to issue certain securities, including shares of our common stock, from time to time for an aggregate offering price of up to \$100 million.
 The specific terms of any offering, if any, under the shelf registration statement would be established at the time of such offering.
-As of May 7, 2015, we had not sold any shares under this shelf registration statement.
+As of November 3, 2015, after taking into account the May 2015 public offering of common stock, there is \$65.5 million remaining under the shelf registration statement.